 You can also view how the Imposition process (whereby the printer rearranges your pages to make the printing and binding process easier) would play out by using the Print Booklet function (File > Print Booklet > Preview).

+We've seen how to fold a brochure and how to write a brochure.
 Once you have your brochure artwork set up and refined, you’re ready to export it for printing.

 You can provide your brochure artwork to a professional printer as either a print-ready PDF (make sure all Bleeds and necessary Printer’s Marks are included on a Press-Quality PDF) or as a ‘native’ file (this is the artwork in its original format, such as a packaged InDesign INDD file).
 Your printer may prefer one or the other, so make sure to ask them in advance.

 - The Paper Weight—Brochures can be printed on a range of paper weights.
 Lower weights are cheaper, and they can look and feel lower quality as a result.
-For more formal brochures and booklets, heavier weights will look better, but they will also cost more.
+For more formal brochures and booklets, heavier weights will look better, but they'll also cost more.
 You can ask your printer for paper samples before you make a decision.

 - The Paper Finish—Paper finishes fall into two main categories: Coated and Uncoated.
 Uncoated paper feels a bit smoother and stronger than standard copy paper.
 Coated paper falls into two sub-groups: Matte-coated and Gloss-coated.
 Matte-coated gives a smooth, non-glossy finish and can give your print documents a modern, pared-back look.
 Gloss-coated paper is smooth, with a slightly reflective finish, giving your documents a glossy, high-end look.
 Because the ink sits on the surface of the coating, rather than being absorbed into the paper, colors appear more vibrant and rich.
 You should choose the paper finish that’s going to be the most suitable for your brochure—keep in mind that even though gloss finishes can be pricey, they don’t always look as modern as matte finishes.